 Mira earned a Bachelor of Arts in History with a minor in Urban Studies from Princeton University.

-Rosalyn Allen is the Administrative Associate at Freedman Consulting, LLC, where she supports the firm’s President, Executive Vice President, and the Vice President of Operations and Finance with scheduling, administrative, and operational needs.
+Rosalyn Allen is the Finance Associate at Freedman Consulting, LLC, where she supports the firm’s President, Executive Vice President, and the Vice President of Finance and Contracts with scheduling, administrative, and financial needs.

 Prior to joining Freedman Consulting, Rosalyn studied and worked at Elon University.
 She was an Administrative Assistant in the offices of Disabilities Resources, Academic Advising, and Alumni Engagement throughout her four-year education.
 Rosalyn’s educational background is in environmental and sustainability studies.
 During college, she worked as a Recycling and Waste Reduction Manager for Elon University’s Office of Sustainability and improved and expanded the college’s recycling and composting initiatives.

 Rosalyn graduated magna cum laude from Elon University with a degree in Environmental and Sustainability Studies and triple minors in Geographic Information Systems, Peace and Conflict studies, and Geography.
 While there, Rosalyn was recognized as an Odyssey Scholar, a highly selective merit-based program highlighting academically strong and civically engaged students in their communities, and, upon graduation, received the Red Oak award as an outstanding environmental major in her graduating class.